MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/installing-on-first-computer.md

 ---
-title: "Client installation"
+title: "Install Dynamics GP on the first computer"
-description: "Get Dynamics GP on the first computer and synchronize data with the server."
+description: "Get Dynamics GP on the first client computer and synchronize data with the server."
 keywords: "install"
 author: edupont04
 ms.author: edupont